-- This can be accomplished either surgically or by destruction of the gland by beta particles emitted by radioactive iodine (131I), which is selectively taken up by the thyroid follicular cells. - Most patients become hypothyroid as a result of this drug and require treatment with levothyroxine.
+•This can be accomplished either surgically or by destruction of the gland with radioactive iodine (1311), which is selectively taken up by the thyroid follicular cells.

+• Most patients become hypothyroid as a result of this drug and require treatment with levothyroxine.